davidiles/Interim_Goals_Framework/README.md

 potentially continue that trajectory until the population reaches full recovery.

-Projections are distinct from forecasts, and we are **not** making predictions about the future state a population will achieve.
+Projections are distinct from forecasts, and we are **not making empirical predictions** about the future state a population will achieve.
 Rather, we are describing a path towards recovery that is potentially achievable if conservation action is pursued.
+Uncertainty in these projections is entirely driven by uncertainty about the size of the population in the year the goals were set, and the rate of decline of the species.
+Projections do not include uncertainty related to the deployment or efficacy of future conservation action.
+We are describing scenarios in form of: *IF* conservation action results in a particular pattern of change in population growth rates, *THEN* we expect populations to recover at a particular rate.

 Population projections require several key inputs: